 Remember if you’re not making that much money, used cars are such a wise investment because you don’t throw away as much money as you would driving around in a new car.
 If a used car is what you can afford at 35%, don’t be down as used cars today are way better then they were in the past and you shouldn’t have any problems.

 If you are looking to save some more money on your car, 20% might be a good zone for you to stay around.
 This would allow you to drive a vehicle that isn’t too old or high in miles, and be comfortable to have the rest of your income for whatever you want.

 You can use the money saved to try out a new hobby or just save up for someone you would really want.
 Some high end hobbies can require much financial sacrifice, and saving money in places like your car could help you make the purchases necessary.

 This is for those hardcore about saving money.
 Expect high mileage and old vehicles.
 Luckily, cars age much better today than they used too so it’s not like your gonna be driving a complete hunk of junk.

 If you do not care about what you are driving and the ability to save money and be free with your finances is important for you, 10% might be what you want to spend on a car.

 Cars come in many different sizes and costs.
+You can rent the car as well.
 There is a car for anyone at any price point if you search and don’t care about driving older vehicles.
 How much you spend on a car depends on you and what you are comfortable with.
 If you know you need more of your income for something other than a vehicle, make sure your car does not take up too much money.